Seceventspen/Alternativesec/_posts/2024-06-06-Kali_in_the_cloud.md

 ### (3) AWS EC2 Dashboard

 Now head back to the 'EC2 Dashboard' and look for you EC2 instance name.
-Then sit back and wait about 15mins or so for everything to initiate, build and finalise.
+Then sit back and wait for a few minutes or so for everything to initiate, build and finalise.

 Upon completion, you should now have: